 We’re only two people at home, but at the end of the week, we have to put more loads of laundry that I’d like to admit.

-That simple change can reduce your washer’s carbon emissions by 75 percent and save you 60 $ for every 300 loads of laundry you clean.
+That simple change can reduce your washer’s carbon emissions by 75% and save you 60 $ for every 300 loads of laundry you clean.
 Also, cold water works as a sanitizer, equal to warm water.

 And it’s supposed to be better to keep the quality of your clothes.

-Look, we live in the 21st century and thank god we can travel all we do and everything.
+Look, we live in the 21st century and thank god we can travel anywhere anytime.
 But air travel is an environmental problemo.

 But I live abroad and have to visit mom and dad from time to time, so…

-Sometimes taking a plane is unavoidable, so when I really REALLY have to, I buy a carbon offset along with my flight.
+Sometimes taking a plane is necessary, so when I really REALLY have to, I buy carbon credits with my flight.

 9. Vote for someone who believes in climate change